-When referring, you need to identify your patient as a National Bowel Cancer Screening Program (NBSCP) participant by using the stickers provided or by noting the patient’s NBCSP participation in the referral letter.
-This will help with managing the referral and reporting back to the NBCSP Register.
+When referring, you need to identify your patient as a National Bowel Cancer Screening Program (NBCSP) participant by using the stickers provided or by noting the patient’s NBCSP participation in the referral letter.
+This will help with managing the referral and reporting back to the National Cancer Screening Register (NCSR).

 Public colonoscopy referrals made to SA Health hospitals allow access to a timely and cost-free colonoscopy.
 Patients must be aware that there may be a small cost for the bowel preparation.

-If you are not referring your patient for an assessment colonoscopy, send the GP Assessment Report form to the NBCSP Register marked not referred.
+If you are not referring your patient for an assessment colonoscopy, send the GP Assessment Report form to the NCSR Register marked not referred.